 B) Economic efficiency, Environmental impact assessment and social Equity

-C) Ecosystem Management, Environmental impact and social Equity
+C) Ecosystem Management, Environmental Impact, and Social Equity

 D) Economic efficiency, Environmental sustainability and social Equity